greenelab/knowledge-graph-review/manuscript.md

 Knowledge graphs can support many biomedical applications.
 These graphs represent biomedical concepts and relationships in the form of nodes and edges.
-In this review we discuss how these graphs are constructed and applied with a particular focus on the ways machine learning approaches are changing these processes.
+In this review, we discuss how these graphs are constructed and applied with a particular focus on how machine learning approaches are changing these processes.
-In many examples in the literature, biomedical knowledge graphs have been constructed from pre-existing databases that are populated by experts via manual curation, but we are now also seeing a more robust use of automatic systems.
+Biomedical knowledge graphs have often been constructed by integrating databases that were populated by experts via manual curation, but we are now seeing a more robust use of automated systems.
-A number of techniques are used to represent knowledge graphs, but often machine learning methods are used to learn a low-dimensional representation that can support many different applications.
+A number of techniques are used to represent knowledge graphs, but often machine learning methods are used to construct a low-dimensional representation that can support many different applications.
 This representation is designed to preserve a knowledge graph’s local and/or global structure.
 Additional machine learning methods can be applied to this representation to make predictions within genomic, pharmaceutical, and clinical domains.
-We frame our discussion first around knowledge graph construction then around unifying techniques and unifying applications separately.
+We frame our discussion first around knowledge graph construction and then around unifying relational learning techniques and unifying applications.
-Advances in machine learning for biomedicine are creating new opportunities across many domains, and we note potential avenues for future work with knowledge graphs that appear particularly fruitful.
+Advances in machine learning for biomedicine are creating new opportunities across many domains, and we note potential avenues for future work with knowledge graphs that appear particularly promising.

 ## Introduction